 This is a solution that will be helpful for anyone who uses the same set of boards for different Teams or Projects.
 You can now set your Projects and Teams selection just once and navigate through several views with that selection.

 To make such scenarios work, you can do the following: Select the Projects and Teams you wish to see using the selector at the top of the view.
 To open another view using the selection you just applied, you can hold the ‘Alt’ key and click on the new view in the left menu.
-For more details visit the post.Project/Team selector added to Process Control, Cycle Time Distribution, Relations Network charts
+For more details, visit this post.Project/Team selector added to Process Control, Cycle Time Distribution, Relations Network charts

 You will no longer have to set the proper Project or Team before you go into Reports, or have to close a Report to reach the context menu.
 Now you have a Team/Project selector right in Report Settings.